Teenager jailed for racially abusing Marcus Rashford after Euro 2020 final

 Rashford was targeted by online trolls after missing a penalty in England's shootout loss to Italy at Wembley on July 11 last year.

-A full police investigation was subsequently launched, and a 19-year-old man has now been sentenced for sending a racial slur towards the Manchester United striker on social media.
+A full police investigation was subsequently launched, and a 19-year-old man has now been sentenced for directing a racial slur towards the Manchester United striker on social media.

 Editors' Picks